 - complete an immediate internal re-appraisal of the Fund’s property portfolio based on relevant information the directors have to support the change in value; and

-- within two months of the re-appraisal conducted under 3(a) above, commission an independent re-appraisal of a smaller sample of individual properties, the value of which the directors reasonably believe to be most materially impacted by the occurrence of the relevant event; and
+- within a timeframe deemed appropriate, but in any instance no more than three months of the re-appraisal conducted under 3(a) above, commission an independent re-appraisal of a smaller sample of individual properties, the value of which the directors reasonably believe to be most materially impacted by the occurrence of the relevant event; and

-- apply the average percentage change in value of that sample of individual properties to the other properties of the same class within the Fund’s property portfolio.
+- apply the average percentage change in value of that sample of individual properties to the other properties of the same type and class within the Fund’s property portfolio.

-- Where the appraised value determined as per 3(b) of the smaller sample of individual properties is materially lower than the decrease in the value reasonably expected by the directors following the internal re-appraisal conducted in accordance with 3(a), and where such a valuation would have a material adverse impact on the interests of scheme members, an independent re-appraisal of all properties owned by the Fund that are not under contract or negotiation for sale shall be commissioned prior to the end of the Fund’s next reporting period.
+- Where the appraised value determined as per 3(b) of the smaller sample of individual properties is materially lower than the decrease in the value reasonably expected by the directors following the internal re-appraisal conducted in accordance with 3(a), and where such a valuation would have a material adverse impact on the interests of scheme members, an independent re-appraisal of all properties owned by the Fund that are not under contract or negotiation for sale shall be commissioned prior to the end of the Fund’s next annual reporting period (or if that is not practically appropriate, another date that is as soon as possible after the annual reporting period).

 Rotation & Diversity